arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }

 void loop() {
-  // Read and print the server's response read_response();
+  // Read and print the server's response. read_response();

-  // If the server has disconnected, disconnect the client and halt the program if (!client.connected()) {
+  // If the server has disconnected, disconnect the client and halt the program. if (!client.connected()) {
     Serial.println();
     Serial.println("- Disconnecting from server...");